Rushi83081/Rushi-b60/README.md

 ---

+Medical Management System – Internship Project

+During my internship, I worked on a Medical Management System project.
+This system was used to manage patient information, doctor access, appointments, and basic medical records.
+The project was completed by a team of 10 members, including frontend, backend, database, and DevOps engineers.

+The application was built using separate modules so that each part works independently.
+The frontend was developed using React, the backend was built with Spring Boot, and MySQL was used to store the data.
+This made the system easier to manage and update.

+I worked as a DevOps Engineer in this project.
+My main role was to support the development team by automating deployment and managing application environments.

+I created a CI/CD pipeline using Jenkins.
+When developers pushed code to GitHub, the pipeline automatically built the application, created Docker images, and deployed them to the server.
+This helped reduce manual work and made deployments faster.

+Docker was used to package the application so it works the same on all systems.
+Kubernetes was used to manage and run these containers, which helped with scaling and availability.

+I also monitored the application to check system health and resource usage.
+This internship project helped me understand how DevOps tools are used in real projects and improved my practical skills.

+---

 # 🌟 Medium Version (Best)

 Hello, my name is Rushikesh Gaikwad, and I have completed my **BCA** from Bharati Vidyapeeth, Sangli.
 I am currently pursuing a **DevOps** course at CloudBlitz, Pune, where I worked on projects such as **3-Tier Architecture Deployment**, **Netflix Clone**, **Myntra Clone**, **Amazon Clone**, **Super Mario Deployment**, and deploying an **Angular application on Kubernetes**.